github/secure_headers/README.md

 ## Configuration

-**Place the following in an initializer** if you do not supply a `default` configuration, exceptions will be raised.
+If you do not supply a `default` configuration, exceptions will be raised.
 If you would like to use a default configuration (which is fairly locked down), just call `SecureHeaders::Configuration.default` without any arguments or block.

 All `nil` values will fallback to their default value. `SecureHeaders::OPT_OUT` will disable the header entirely.